asipple1/jekyll-blog-andy/_works/nebraska-state-fair.md

   - webpack
   - swiper.js
   - vue.js
+  - mysql
+  - pattern-lab
 high_lights:
   - Mobile menu using vue.js and api endpoint for menu data
   - Mobile menu tiers are dynamic based on menu item.
 Exmaple "Concerts"
 challenages:
+  - >-
-  - Sharing the weather widget data on the desktop with the mobile menu.
+    Sharing the weather widget data on the desktop with the mobile menu.
 Used vuex to share data between differnt vue.js components.
+  - >-
-  - Creating an api endpoint for featured concerts that showup in the mobile menu.
+    Creating an api endpoint for featured concerts that showup in the mobile menu.
   - Animation between the different tiers of the mobile menu.
 ---